 Statistics and facts say over forty million males on the planet are infected with Chlamydia.
 Listed below are the symptoms that they must be aware of:

-Those that had oral sex may suffer from sore throat.
+Those that had oral sex may suffer from a sore throat.